 Travel trivia questions

-There are a variety of similar travel trivia card games available online such as Gentlemen’s Hardware USA Road Trip Trivia, Games Room Travel Quiz, After Dinner Amusements: Travel Trivia and World Card Series with card sets by continent, however, I haven’t used them personally and can’t comment on their quality.
+There are a variety of similar travel trivia card games available online such as Gentlemen’s Hardware USA Road Trip Trivia, Games Room Travel Quiz and World Card Series with card sets by continent, however, I haven’t used them personally and can’t comment on their quality.

 Travel trivia scoreboard

 To add to the spirit of friendly competition, I created a scoreboard using this letterboard.
 We played a tournament-style format, to extend out the fun over a few nights.
-Each set of cards was a round, played on different nights.
-The scoreboard kept tally of the winners of each round until we arrived at a tournament winner.
+Each set of cards was played as a round, on different nights.
+The scoreboard was used to keep a tally of the winners from each round until we arrived at a tournament winner.

 Game night food ideas